haroldpop/EEG-Project/README.md

 All scripts can be found in the script folder in the specified model implemented.
 Below is the instructions of each member on which notebook you should pay attention.

 #### a) Attention-based LSTM
 The file is in the ADD-LSTM folder /EEG-Project/blob/main/Code/ADD-LSTM/BCI%20EEG%20CPDSAI.ipynb.
-In this notebook i have implement lstm model with the reference to my paper.
+In this notebook I have implement lstm model with the reference to my paper.
+Before that I played around preprocessed data with mnePython.

 #### b) BiDANN-Framework
  In github, please find the code in EEG-Project/Code/BiDANN/main_project.ipynb.
 The final code name is main_project.ipynb.
 In the notebokk i have two model result.
 The first one is based on my bidann paper which is the starting method in the notebook.
 In bidann, i used lstm as a feature extractor and classifier for mapping with label space.
 The second method, i used BILSTM method for the same datasets.
 I have written two  method as first method and second method.
 In first method, the main program start from "Main Data Processing for Differential entrophy feature".
 Before that part, I only want to show the preprocessed eeg signal data format, number of features in extracted features, and plot of preprocessed signal as well as differential entrophy LDS plot.